timschneeb/GalaxyBudsClient/README.md

   * Firmware Build Info (Compile Date, Developer Name)
   * Battery Type
   * Other sensor data
-* Equalizer: unlock 'Optimize for Dolby' feature<sup>[1]</sup>
+* Equalizer: unlock 'Optimize for Dolby' feature
-* Touchpad: Combine Volume Up/Down with other options<sup>[2]</sup>
+* Touchpad: Combine Volume Up/Down with other options<sup>[1]</sup>

-> <sup>[1]</sup> There are actually 10 EQ-Presets, not 5.
-If a Samsung Android device has Dolby enabled, then another set of presets will be used.
-It is unknown if those extra presets actually are different from the normal ones, but according to the Wearable app, these presets seem to be optimized for use with Dolby.
-(Note that the Wearable app will automatically reset this feature once connected to a non-Samsung mobile device (with Dolby disabled) when attempting to switch EQ presets in the app)
->
-> <sup>[2]</sup> Note that the Wearable app will automatically reset this feature when attempting to switch Touchpad options in their app
+> <sup>[1]</sup> Note that the Wearable app will automatically reset this feature when attempting to switch Touchpad options in their app

 ## Installation